 The Collaborative Divorce process is not appropriate in all cases.
 The separated couple must be willing to meet face to face and be dedicated to working toward a fair settlement in good faith.

-For more information, please click here to view an e-brochure.
+For more information, please click here to view an e-brochure or click here to watch a short video.
 For articles on the Collaborative Divorce process and how it works, please click here.